 S3 backups

-Protect AWS S3 assets
+Protect Amazon S3 assets

 To set up protection for your Amazon S3 buckets, you must first connect to the AWS environment through Clumio see Connecting an AWS account.